 Public information about a registered property or land is available if it is in England or Wales.
 You can get this information even if you do not own the land or property.

-REPORTING VANDALISM: You should contact your local council to report vandalism to property or land.
+You should contact your local council to report vandalism to property or to land.
 At this time, the online service is only available in England and Wales.

-Property Ownership Rules and Regulations in the United Kingdom
+Property Ownership Rules and Regulations in United Kingdom